chubba05/MC-Mod-Docs/README.md

 A repository of documentation of Minecaft mods when the original documentation isn't good enough.<br>
 So far this incudes:
-- Nothing
+- Werewolves - Become a Beast!
+(Partial)

 I plan to add:
 - Werewolves - Become a Beast!
+(Complete)

 # Contribution